+Hey y’all!
 In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
-Today’s is one that I think people will probably have heard of before now because it’s getting a good amount of attention. if you haven’t had the pleasure yet, let me introduce you to Smash it! by Francina Simone.
-Expected Release: September 22, 2020
+Today’s is Expected Release:

 Why wait on this one?